 When it came time to work on shortcuts, I followed these four layers as always, starting with outcomes.

-Buyers at large agencies should feel confident that Screendoor can automate their current processes.
+Buyers in large governments can feel confident that Screendoor can automate their current processes.

 Respondents should see indirect benefits from automation, like faster processing times, or none at all.
 Automation should never inadvertently harm respondents.

 I was most concerned about the potential negative side effects for users and respondents.
 More than anything we’d previously worked on, automation had the potential to increase Screendoor’s complexity by an order of magnitude.
 How would we avoid passing that complexity on to users?